Inquiries and investigations

 Preventing Deaths in Detention of Adults with Mental Health Conditions

-Our Inquiry looked at non-natural deaths of adults with mental health conditions in detention in England and Wales.
-We focused on prisons, police custody and psychiatric hospitals, as every year hundreds of deaths occur that are later deemed to have been preventable.
-Find out more about the Inquiry
+This inquiry looked at non-natural deaths of adults with mental health conditions in detention in England and Wales.
+We focused on prisons, police custody and psychiatric hospitals.

 Investigation into the Metropolitan Police Service

-The Commission will carry out an investigation into unlawful discrimination, harassment and victimisation of employees by the Metropolitan Police Service.
-Find out more about the investigation.
+The Commission carried out an investigation into unlawful discrimination, harassment and victimisation of employees by the Metropolitan Police Service in response to concerns about the treatment of female, BME and gay officers.

-In May 2012, we published a landmark report of the extent to which HM Treasury met its legal obligations to consider the impact of the Government's 2010 Spending Review on people with protected characteristics.
-Since the Report, the Commission has been working with HM Treasury and others on the recommendations.
-View full details of the Assessment.
+This reports on the extent to which HM Treasury met its legal obligations to consider the impact of the Government's 2010 Spending Review on people with protected characteristics.

 Inquiry into disability-related harassment

-Our inquiry into disability-related harassment is looking at how well public bodies are addressing the issues.
-We have now published our final report which uncovers hundreds of thousands of disabled people regularly experience violence and bullying, much of which is going unrecognised by public authorities.
-Find out about the inquiry
+Our inquiry into disability-related harassment uncovered that hundreds of thousands of disabled people regularly experience violence and bullying, much of which goes unrecognised by public authorities.

 Inquiry into Human Trafficking in Scotland